GSA/fpki-guides/_announcements/01_apple_common_removal.md

 Profiles can be installed manually by double clicking on the file, or through automated means via Apple workstation/mobile device configuration management applications.

 ### iOS
 The following guidance can be used to redistribute COMMON into the iOS Trust Store.

 #### Using Safari
 1. Open the Safari web browser.
 2. Navigate to http://http.fpki.gov/fcpca/fcpca.crt
-3. A message will appear indicating *The website is trying to open Settings to show you a configuratino profile.
+3. A message will appear indicating *The website is trying to open Settings to show you a configuration profile.
 Do you want to allow this?* Click *Allow*.
 4. The COMMON installation profile will appear.
 Click *More Details* to view additional information about the profile.
 Click on COMMON's certificate entry and scroll down to verify the SHA-256 file hash of the certificate beneath the *Fingerprints* heading.
-5. After verifying the has, click *Back* (top left corner of screen), *Install Profile* (top left corner of screen), and then *Install* (top right corner of screen).
+5. After verifying the hash, click *Back* (top left corner of screen), *Install Profile* (top left corner of screen), and then *Install* (top right corner of screen).
 6. When prompted, enter your passcode.
 7. Click *Install* (top right corner of screen), and then *Install* once more.
 8. Click *Done*.